Driving in Croatia – Croatia Road Trip Itinerary

-Fancy a road trip along a sun splashed, white washed, wave drenched coast that offers, family fun by the bucket full, value for money and lilos for all shapes and sizes?
-Then you’ll enjoy this Road Trip Croatia Adventure Ideas post.
-It’s a a brilliant mini Balkan adventure, taking in Southern Croatia’s coastal highlights of Split, Dubrovnik, an enchanting Dalmatian island and a couple of dreamy small seaside towns…
+Fancy a road trip along a sun splashed, white washed, wave drenched coast?
+Driving Croatia offers family fun by the bucket full, value for money and lilos for all shapes and sizes?
+This Croatia Road Trip itinerary is part of our Adventure Ideas series of posts.
+It’s a brilliant mini Balkan adventure, taking in Southern Croatia’s coastal highlights of Split, Dubrovnik, an enchanting Dalmatian island and a couple of dreamy small seaside towns…

 Road trip Croatia – appeal beyond the wheel